cedricium/blog/src/pages/just-do-it/index.md

 title: 'Just Do It'
 date: '2020-02-10T15:00:00.000Z'
 draft: false
+excerpt: "I don't often share the things I'm working on, but after this experience, that will change."
 ---

 I'm naturally a very reserved person.
 Like many introverts, I steer clear of